kram-capital/alba-docs-optistruct/configuration.md

     - IDM line thickness

 Mark live IDM
-:   Mark live IDM <!-- What does this mean? -->
+:   Mark new inducements in real-time

 Alerts when market takes out IDMs
 :   Trigger an alert in Tradingview when the market takes out an IDM

 !!!
-Triggering alerts requires an additional step that will be explained in the alerts section <!-- TODO create link to alerts section -->
+Triggering alerts requires an additional step that will be explained in the alerts section !!!
-!!!

 ===
 ### High / Low markings
-==- Click to expand <!-- TODO Configure collapsed panels for production -->
+==- Click to expand

 ![](/assets/img/docs-optistruct-3-configuration-1-inputs-4-high-lo-mh.png)